Salable/salable-flat-rate-demo/README.md

 ## Auth
-Custom auth for users which stores passwords in a salt hash in Turso db.
-The id for the logged-in user is used for the granteeId when a license is created on Salable.
-The user id is then used in the Salable license check.
+User details are stored in a Turso database, and passwords are securely hashed with unique salts.

-If you are creating an app within an ecosystem like trello or slack the auth checks can be swapped with their auth.
+The ID of the logged-in user is used as the `granteeId` when creating a license on Salable and is also used for the Salable license checks.

-If you are creating a standalone app there are other third party auth solutions such as [Clerk](https://clerk.com/) or [Auth.js](http://Auth.js) that can be used instead
+If you're developing an app within an existing ecosystem like Trello or Slack, you can swap out these authentication checks with their native authentication systems.

 ### User sessions
 Iron session to store user session data.
 [View docs](https://github.com/vvo/iron-session)